 What is a Smart Home?

-Notably, there are no concrete rules as to what constitutes a smart home.
-Your house can fit into the 'smart' category when you have things as simple as automated LED lights or smart home furniture such as under-counter tables.
+Notably, there are no definite rules as to what constitutes a smart home.
+Your house can fit into the ‘smart’ category when you have things as simple as automated LED lights or smart home furniture, such as under-counter tables.
 What’s more, automating your home appliances is relatively cheap, with some smart LED lights going for as low as $50.

 Why Turn Your Home Into a Smart Home?

 There are several reasons why you should turn your home into a smart home.
 The main advantage is that new tech for homes is designed to significantly reduce the time it takes to perform various tasks, such as switching the lights on and off.
 With wireless lighting control systems, you can control different lights right from your smartphone or smartwatch with complete fitness features.
 Additionally, you can set your smart thermostat a few minutes before you get home instead of doing it manually.

 Another reason to go smart is to make home appliances and equipment more accessible, particularly to people with mobility issues.
 If, for instance, you have some Amazon compatible devices, you can verbally prompt Alexa to change TV channels, dim the living room lights, and set the thermostat to a specific temperature.
 It can make a big difference to lots of people, not only the sick and elderly, but to the lazy couch potato types as well.

 Lastly, and most importantly, smart homes are considerably more secure than ordinary houses.
 For one, you can reduce the chances of unauthorized access by installing smart locks, doorbells, CCTV cameras, among other smart security devices for the home.
 House fires can also be kept at bay using appliances like smart smoke detectors and fire management systems.